Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 allows you to control and execute

-The modules themselves have been created to perform detailed server settings (yum, user, file) and
+Modules are created for detailed server configurations (yum, user, file) and

-compatibility may vary depending on the version, they can all be used.
+compatibility may vary depending on the Ansible version, they can be used.

 How to install Ansible